Lekhapriya88/RAG-using-Llama3-Langchain-and-ChromaDB/README.md

 Contributions are welcome!
 Feel free to open an issue or submit a pull request if you have any ideas or improvements.

 #📄 License#
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [License]https://github.com/Lekhapriya88/RAG-using-Llama3-Langchain-and-ChromaDB/blob/main/LICENSE file for details.

 #📧 Contact#
 For any queries, please reach out to: